hpazerf/web-app_street-art/README.md

 * Similar to other image posting applications but with a focus on different types of street art
 * Used location as a functionality for other users to be able to find the street art
 * Themes were based on the different styles of street art
-* Created an integrated database that allows the user to hav access to the posts in both the android and web-app
+* Created an integrated database that allows the user to have access to the posts in both the android and web-app
 * Created and used an API to help with the flow of information between the web-app and the android app
 * Created a login page that allows the user to create an account and create or alter their own posts